Keeping safe online

 - Make sure you use passwords for opening your operating system if you are using a shared computer, and also for your email account.

-- Don’t share your passwords or details of the counselling emails with anyone else.
+- Don’t share your passwords or details of the counselling messages with anyone else.

 - Make sure you log out of the counselling website and log out of your emails if away from your computer.
 Cover your tracks (See technology page).